hamvui9910/Private-Clinic-Management-/README.md

 # Private Clinic Management

-This is a project to help customers manage their clinics.
+This is a project to help customers manage their clinics using C# and SQL.

 ## ARCHIVE